Up and Coming projects:

 Molly's medical history greatly influences her artistic practice.
 Sydnor was a natural born athlete, pushing the boundaries of her body.
 After spending many years with her neurologist and cardiologist at the Milwaukee Children’s Hospital in Wisconsin, she was diagnosed with an unknown heart disorder.
 This time spent with these doctors, and their nurses, technicians, residents and interns, has given Sydnor an in-depth and personal education on the imperfections of her body.
 Unable to continue with her sports, Molly switched to body pump and weight lifting.
 Today and every day, she lives with a heart arrhythmia, and an implantable cardioverter defibrillator (ICD).

 Sydnor is a fine artist with an eye for garment based fiber art.
 Treating the surfaces with many old and new textile techniques, she enjoys the processes driven by hand labor.
 Through layering and storytelling, her work is interactive, utilizing ideas of the human experience.
-Molly's work is embedded with identity and body image, stimulating conversations about the complexity of race and sexuality.
+Molly's work is embedded with identity and body image, stimulating conversations about the complexity of gender, race, and sexuality.
 Influenced by not only our human anatomy and its many functions, but also how our bodies relate to ourselves and one another.